Euthyphro, The Argument from Moral Truth, and the Theory of Dicta

 Prior’s contention, notice, is that the proposition in question is statable (by anyone other than God) only if it is false, so it is not possible for it both to be stated and true.
 Well, you might say, what does it matter whether anyone can state the proposition truly?
 After all there is such a proposition, and if there is, then it is possibly true even if I cannot state it.
 But this reply assumes just what Prior wishes to reject—that there is such a proposition whether statable or not.[9]

-1. A statement can be true (or false) only if it can be truly (or falsely) asserted.
-(Note assertibilty is a necessary condition here, not for truth, but simply for having any truth-value, viz., a necessary condition for a dictum’s existing even as an abstract object.)
+1. A statement can be true (or false) only if it could be truthfully asserted.
+(Assertiblity is a necessary condition for a dictum’s existing at all.)

 2. A statement is assertible only if there is an agent in a position to assert it.

-5. Something is assertible necessarily and eternally only if there is a mind in a position to assert it necessarily and eternally.
+5. Something is necessarily assertible only if there is necessarily a mind in a position to assert it.

-6. Therefore, there is at least one necessary and eternal mind who is the asserter of moral truths.
+6. Therefore, there is at least one necessary and eternal Asserter of moral truths.

-Again, unlike the case with the Divine Command Theory, there is no implication on this argument that God could have willed radically different moral truths from the ones we know.
+Unlike in the Divine Command Theory, there is no implication here that God could have willed radically different moral truths from the ones we know.
 God’s will plays no role in explaining why any particular moral proposition is true rather than false.
-Rather, it is God’s existence as a Necessary Being eternally in a position to assert necessary truths that explains why there can be necessary Truths at all.
+Rather, it is God’s existence eternally in a position to assert necessary truths that explains why there can be necessary Truths at all.

 Andrew V. Jeffery